abhivermanit/abhimech08/README.md

 - 🌱 Experienced IT professional working as a Data Scientist
-- 👯 I’m looking to switch into the Data Engineering roles
 - 🥅 Current goals are to learn Deep Learning and Advanced Machine Learning
 - ⚡ Fun fact: I love to play football and code.